When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Algorithm using 1-hop visibility

+\begin{itemize} \item[D1.]
+If $H_{G_1}$ finds both $L_{G_2}$ and $H_{G_2}$ at node $v$, and the outgoing port is also $p$ (refer to Figure \ref{fig:case20}(A)), then it does the following.
+In this case, the agents in $G_2$ infer that $G_1$ is blocked due to a missing edge and update their movement according to \textsc{Modified\_Exp\_Algo} (refer to Figure \ref{fig:case20}(B)).
+In this case, they do not restart their DFS unless they are in the $backtrack$ state.

+\item[D2.]
+If only $L_{G_2}$ is present at the current node $v$, and its $prt\_out$ is the same as that of $L_{G_1}$ (refer to Figure \ref{fig:case21}(A)), then $H_{G_2}$ becomes $L_{G_1}$ (refer to Figure \ref{fig:case21}(B)).
+This new group, $G_1$, considers the cautious movement to be complete.

-\item If $L_{G_2}$ is present at $v$: If $L_{G_2}$ is present at node $v$, then it is definite that the $prt\_out$ values for $L_{G_2}$ and $L_{G_1}$ are different.
+\item[D3.]
+If only $H_{G_2}$ is present at the current node $v$, it is definite that the $prt\_in$ values for $H_{G_2}$ and $H_{G_1}$ are different.
 This is because, as per our algorithm, both $H_{G_1}$ and $H_{G_2}$ can not move through the same port if both groups are together.
 Suppose it were allowed.
 If the adjacent node was $v_{BH}$, then both $H_{G_1}$ and $H_{G_2}$ would have died in $v_{BH}$ together.
 Hence, the leaders of both groups would remain stuck, and neither of them could identify the location of $v_{BH}$.

-\item If $H_{G_2}$ is present at $v$: If the $prt\_in$ value of $H_{G_2}$ is the same as the $prt\_out$ value of $L_{G_1}$, this means at the adjacent node (i.e., the node adjacent to $v$ with respect to port $p$), $L_{G_2}$ and $H_{G_1}$ are present.
-In this case, the change of groups happens as follows.
-The agent $H_{G_2}$ now becomes the new helper of $G_1$.
-The agent $H_{G_1}$ (old) now becomes the new helper of $G_2$, and the (new) $G_2$ starts a new DFS traversal by incrementing the value of $dfs\_label$ and their current node as the root node. \end{itemize}

-\textbf{(III) Only $\bm{H_{G_1}}$ is present at a node $\bm{v}$ and has $\bm{state=explore}$}: Let $H_{G_1}$ be present at a node $v$ and has entered into the node $v$ via port $p$ at a round $t$.
-At round $t+1$, the edge corresponding to port $p$ disappeared, and due to which the agent $L_{G_1}$ could not enter into $v$.
-Now, the agent $H_{G_1}$ needs to check if any agent from group $G_2$ is present at the current node.
-Based on this, the following cases arise: \begin{itemize} \item If both $L_{G_2}$ and $H_{G_2}$ are present at $v$: Since both the agents of $G_2$ are together, group change is not required in this case.
-If they have to move through the edge corresponding to port $p$ in the $explore$ state, then $G_2$ can skip the edge and proceed further as per its DFS.
-Otherwise, if $G_2$ has to backtrack via that edge, then it restarts a new DFS traversal from $v$ by incrementing its value of $dfs\_label$. $H_{G_1}$ does not do anything in this case.

-\item If $L_{G_2}$ is present at $v$ and $prt\_out$ value of $L_{G_2}$ is equal to $p$: This means $H_{G_2}$ and $L_{G_1}$ are present at the other end of the missing edge.
-In this case, $L_{G_2}$ updates its helper to $H_{G_1}$ and begins a new DFS traversal from the current node.

-\item If $H_{G_2}$ is present at $v$: If $H_{G_2}$ is present at $v$ then it is definite that the $prt\_in$ values of $H_{G_1}$ and $H_{G_2}$ are different.
-This is because if the $prt\_in$ values of both $H_{G_1}$ and $H_{G_2}$ are the same, then they moved through the same port at the same round.
-However, as per our algorithm, we do not allow this.
-To see why this restriction is necessary, suppose it were allowed.
-Let the edge corresponding to port $p$ lead to $v_{BH}$.
-Then both $H_{G_1}$ and $H_{G_2}$ would enter node $v_{BH}$ together and die.
-Moreover, since the adversary could subsequently delete the edge corresponding to port $p$, neither $L_{G_1}$ nor $L_{G_2}$ would ever be able to detect node $v_{BH}$. \end{itemize}
+\item[D4.]
+In all other cases, $H_{G_1}$ continues its wait for the missing edge to reappear. \end{itemize}